mike-westaway/timehelper/README.md

 ![workflow summary](/docs/images/workflow-summary.png)

 Click 'Create Time Infrastructure' to see logs.
 At any time click on the summary button on the left to return to the overview.

 When the job as completed, (hopefully icons are all green) then click on 'Job Summary'.

 Make a note of the two reply urls in the log for the job summary.

-Once you application is deployed you need to make a tweak to the AAD Applications we defined earlier.
+Once your application is deployed you need to make a tweak to the AAD Applications we defined earlier.

 1. [App Registrations](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps)
 1. Select your client application (TimeHelperClient?)